githubtraining/write-a-ll-course/responses/09_first-action.md

 ## Step 9: Write the first Learning Lab action

 You've got the response file, and now it's time to edit the `config` file with the proper action: respond.
-This will come after the event, or the trigger, as a "type".
+This can come in the before step or after the event as a "type".
+Because this is our first instruction, we will put it in the "before" step.
 It will look like this:

 ```
-  - title: Reference the template
-    description: Edit the config file to reference your chosen template repository.
-    event: pull_request.synchronize
-    link: '{{ repoUrl }}/pull/2'
-    actions:
     - type: respond
-      with: 04_good-template.md
+      with: 01_first-response.md
 ```

 ### :keyboard: Activity: Write the first Learning Lab action for a response into your course's configuration file

-1. Edit the file in this pull request to add a respond type, referencing the file that you created for the response.
+1. [Edit the `config.yml` file in this pull request]({{ url }}) on lines 17 and 18 to add a respond type, referencing the file that you created for the response.

 <h3 align="center">I'll respond below when I detect a commit on this branch.</h3>